TahaRahman1/24X7-Store-Sales-Analysis-Project/README.md

 ---

+## 🛠️ Skills Demonstrated
+- **Data Cleaning and Transformation:** Used EDA techniques to preprocess raw data for visualization.
+- **Visualization:** Created an interactive, user-friendly Power BI dashboard for easy exploration of sales metrics.
+- **SQL Expertise:** Executed complex queries for data retrieval and manipulation.
+- **Analytical Thinking:** Delivered actionable insights to improve business strategies and sales performance.

+---

+## 🌟 Project Outcomes
+This project has provided significant insights into sales performance, enabling stakeholders to identify growth opportunities and improve operational efficiency.
+By understanding sales trends, customer behaviors, and revenue drivers, businesses can make data-driven decisions to achieve better results.

+---

 ## **How to View the Dashboard? 📌**
-🔹 The Power BI dashboard is hosted online and can be accessed through a **view-only link**.
+🔹 The Power BI dashboard is hosted online and can be accessed through a **[this link](https://app.powerbi.com/view?r=eyJrIjoiNDQwZWQzMGMtOTExMi00MzJhLTgzNmItNjBiNTQwN2NkODM1IiwidCI6IjU1MjY1NGUyLTAzZTktNDYyYy04MTljLTczZmI1NDgxYzQ2YyJ9)**.
-🔹 If you're an interviewer reviewing this project, please reach out for access.

 ---